rhabenbacher/messenger/README.md

 # messenger
-### ServiceNow feed messages in a native mobile app
+## ServiceNow feed messages in a native mobile app

-This app is built with react native.
+#### This app is built with react native.
-It lets the user display and add messages to the ServiceNow Feed
+#### It lets the user display and add messages to the ServiceNow Feed

+## Technical Features

+* Promise based API Implementation
+* Responsive UI
+* Handling of Android/iOs UI differences
+* Refresh Control of messagelist
+* Infinity scrolling of messagelist

 ## Requirements to run this app